fac27/sobSessions/README.md

 # sobSessions

-***A place for peiople who love a good cry to look at top 10 lists of songs to cry to in different places.***
+😭 ***A place for people who love a good cry to look at a lists of songs to cry to in different places.*** 😭

 This app is designed to allow users to interact with a selection of songs, adding their comments and ratings.
 Users should be able to view other users comments and ratings.
 They can sign up and create an account using OAuth.